feizhao19/CheckGuard/README.md

 - All models are stored [here](https://huggingface.co/larry5/CheckGuard/tree/main).

+## Data Loading Code

+- The code for data loading is provided in the `data_visualization/data_loading.ipynb` file.

 ## Data Visualization Code

-- The code for data visualization is provided in the data_visualization folder
+- The code for data visualization is provided in the `data_visualization/data_visualization.ipynb` file.
 ![Data Visualization](images/visualization.png)

 ## Training Scripts